 Graduate Catalog ARCHIVED 2015-16 [ARCHIVED CATALOG]

-Courses in the MSIA program may be offered using the following delivery methods:
+Courses in the MSACS program may be offered using a variety of instructional delivery methods:

-- Face-to-face site in Madison, SD in a traditional classroom setting;
+- Face-to-face on site in Madison, SD in a traditional classroom setting;

 - Interactive video-conferencing via the Dakota Digital Network, may be offered at multiple sites in South Dakota depending on class availability (sites arranged to meet student need, must be requested by student);

-The program can be completed on a full or part-time basis.
-Full-time students will complete the program in two years.
-On a part-time basis, the time to complete will depend upon the number of credit hours taken per semester.
+The program can be completed on a full or part-time basis, with classes offered in three academic terms, fall, spring, and summer.
+Time to complete really depends upon the number of credit hours taken per semester and the number of knowledge support courses needed.
+Full-time students (9 credit hours per semester) can complete the program in four semesters (assuming two knowledge support courses are required).
 Students must complete the program within 5 years of the semester of their admission.

-The Dakota State University Masters of Science in Information Assurance and Computer Security program seeks highly motivated and ethical individuals with education and professional credentials that will enable them to be successful graduate students and security professionals.
+The Dakota State University Masters of Science in Applied Computer Science program seeks highly motivated individuals with education and professional credentials that will enable them to be successful graduate students.
 Admission to the program is based upon a combination of the following requirements:

-- Bachelor's degree in networking, network administration, computer engineering, computer science, software engineering, computer security, information technology, and information assurance from an institution of higher education with full regional accreditation for that degree.
+- A baccalaureate degree in computer science (or closely related field) from an institution of higher education with full regional accreditation for that degree.
 International students must have an undergraduate (bachelor's) degree that is the equivalent to a four-year undergraduate degree in the U.S.

-- Minimum undergraduate grade point average (GPA) of 3.0 on a 4.0 scale.
+- Minimum undergraduate grade point average of 3.0 on a 4.0 scale (or equivalent on an alternative grading system).

-Kyle Cronin, Steve Graham, Josh Pauli, Wayne Pauli, Ashley Podhradsky, Kevin Streff, Yong Wang
+Steve Graham, Tom Halverson, Rob Honomichl, Stephen Krebsbach, Chris Olson, Josh Pauli, Wayne Pauli, Zixing Shen, Kevin Streff, Daniel Talley, Yong Wang

 The program requires 30 hours beyond the baccalaureate.
 All students must take the following: